-Also, many Goldendoodles enjoy playing fetch.
+Also, one outlet for all that energy could be Goldendoodle fetch games.
 Why?
-This natural retrieving instinct comes from the Poodle and Golden Retriever.
-Both were originally bred as hunting dogs.
+Many Goldendoodles have a natural retrieving instinct that comes from both the Poodle and Golden Retriever parentage.
+Both breeds were originally bred as hunting dogs.

 Typically intelligent dogs, well-bred Goldendoodles have the temperament to become therapy or service dogs.
 Also, as with any intelligent dog, if not given enough mental and physical stimulation, they are smart enough to come up with their own ways to stimulate their minds (i.e. you see a shoe, a bored Doodle dog sees a chew toy).

 My 8-year-old Doodle dog is a sweetheart of a red Goldendoodle, my daily inspiration, and the absolute best dog ever.
 (But of course, every Doodle parent says their dog is the best ever…and who could disagree!)

 If you’re considering adding a Goldendoodle to your family pack, please check out my article on 29 Goldendoodle pros and cons for a deep dive into what you can expect.

 The Labradoodle is a cross between the Labrador Retriever breed and the Poodle breed.
 Typically, the Labradoodle is an affectionate, active, and a smart family dog.

 It’s important to note, however, just as with the Goldendoodle (or any crossbreed for that matter), traits and characteristics are not as predictable as with purebred dogs.